 - decide if and what action is warranted and take that action within a reasonable time

-- pay compensation in a few cases; the amount we suggest would depend on how much you have been affected by what the council has done wrong, or
+- pay a financial remedy in a few cases; the amount we suggest would depend on how much you have been affected by what the council has done wrong, or

 - improve procedures so that the same problems do not occur again.
 For example, we have asked councils to review their policy on excluding people from a public library.